-- · Lead Independent Director (effective as of the Annual Meeting) - Compensation Committee - Governance and Nominations Committee (Chair, effective as of the - Professional Highlights broadcast/cable/telecom/MSP sector.
+- Lead Independent Director (effective as of the Annual Meeting) - Compensation Committee - Governance and Nominations Committee (Chair, effective as of the Annual Meeting)

+Mr. Gallagher, age 61, has served as a director of Ciena since May 2009.
+Mr. Gallagher currently serves as Chairman of Harmonic, Inc., a global provider of high performance video solutions to the broadcast/cable/telecom/MSP sector.
 From March 2008 to April 2012, Mr. Gallagher was Chairman of Ubiquisys Ltd., a leading developer and supplier of femtocells for the global 3G mobile wireless market.
 From January 2008 until February 2009, Mr. Gallagher was Chairman of Macro 4 plc, a global software solutions company, and from May 2006 until March 2008, served as Vice Chairman of Golden Telecom Inc., a leading facilities-based provider of integrated communications in Russia and the CIS.
 From 2003 until 2006, Mr. Gallagher was Executive Vice Chairman and served as Chief Executive Officer of FLAG Telecom Group and, prior to that role, held various senior management positions at British Telecom.